 - If you have already used a Bulldawg Box for a meal period, you can no longer take a Bulldawg Box meal for that same period.

-- This program is only available at Oglethorpe Dining Commons, the Village Summit (Monday - Friday only) and the Niche (for Health Sciences Campus residents only).
+- This program is only available at Oglethorpe Dining Commons, the Village Summit (Monday - Friday only) and the Niche (for Health Sciences Campus residents, faculty or staff, only).

 Rules of the Program: